AmbireTech/signature-validator/README.md

 # Signature Validator library

-As signatures can be daunting at times, this is a library aiming an all fits one signature verification, supporting:
+As signatures can be daunting at times, this is a library aiming to implement universal signature verification, supporting:

-- Standard message verification (eth_sign)
+- Standard message verification (`eth_sign`)
-- 712 Typed data verification (eth_signTypedData)
+- 712 Typed data verification (`eth_signTypedData_v*`)
-- 1271 Smart contract on-chain verification (isValidSignature)
+- 1271 Smart contract on-chain verification (`isValidSignature`)
-- An optional graceful 1271 Smart contract off-chain verification
+- An optional smart contract signature off-chain verification (eg if the smart wallet is counterfactual and not deployed yet)

 ![signature-validator flow](./ambire_signature_education.png)